 Students are expected to be proficient in the use of English, both written and oral, when they begin their studies at the University of Prince Edward Island.
 Please review the English Language Requirements for graduate programs.

-The application deadline for this program is April 15.
+The application deadline for this program has been extended to July 31.

 You do not have to secure a supervisor prior to applying to this program.
 Visit the Potential Graduate Supervisors page of the Faculty of Graduate Studies website for contact information.

 Executive Master of Business (2018 Cohort) - $34,670 per 2 year program

 International students pay $7,320 per year in addition to full-time student tuition.

 Course materials and textbook fees are approximately $1,800 for the full program.